lsqproduction/fsi/README.md

 ![Clasp Create Webapp](images/clasp-create-selection.png)

-When you run `npx clasp create` a .clasp.json is created.
+When you run `npx clasp create` a `.clasp.json` file is created.
 Inside of the file, add the property: `"rootDir": "./dist"

 ```js
 {